michaelorella/lignin-kmc/README.md

 joblib=0.12.2 jupyter=1.0.0
 ```

-Once the environment has been created, you can install the LIGNIN-KMC module using a Python `import` statement.
+Once the environment has been created, you can install the lignin-KMC module using a Python `import` statement.
 The
 necessary package to import is `ligninkmc`.
 To do this, start the environment you just created in conda and run Python:
 ```
 (base) ~/ conda activate lignin_kmc